open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/Readme.md

 ### 1. Install the Datadog Agent on your OS

 The Java instrumentation library works in collaboration with a local agent that transmits the traces to Datadog.
-So:
+To install it with tracing please follow these steps:

 - Run the latest [Datadog Agent](https://app.datadoghq.com/account/settings#agent) (version 5.11.0 or above)
 - [Enable APM in the Datadog Agent configuration file](https://app.datadoghq.com/apm/docs/tutorials/configuration) `/etc/dd-agent/datadog.conf`.